Priorities for effective advising

 3. Provide guidance about developing a coherent academic program

 Likewise, academic advisors are well-positioned to help students develop their academic program.
 To make the most of their educational experience, students should understand not only Dickinson’s requirements but also the rationale behind them.
 What’s the logic of Dickinson’s approach to the liberal arts?
 How can distribution and departmental requirements fit together to support a student’s interests and goals?

 4. Encourage students to prepare for the transition from college to the world of work and further education

 Over the course of a four-year experience, students should prepare for life after graduation, whether they plan to start a career, pursue graduate education, or undertake some other endeavor.
 One measure of our success as a College is how well we prepare our students for productive and rewarding careers that suit their skills, interests, and values.
 Students will be ready to engage such questions at different times, and their plans are likely to change—probably more than once!
-In any case, staff members in the Advising Office, the Career Center, and Student Life are available to have developmentally appropriate conversations with students on request.
+In any case, staff members in the Advising, Internships & Career Center and Student Life are available to have developmentally appropriate conversations with students on request.